gisinnovationmy/EasyFeatureSelector/README.md

 - Displays a table of attribute data for the selected feature, including an indicator for whether a feature has valid geometry.
 - Highlights features without geometry in yellow and prevents zooming/panning to them.
 - Allows users to copy all attribute data to the clipboard for easy export.
+- Enables dynamic layer selection, ensuring that selecting a layer in the Layers Panel automatically updates the Layer Selection, and vice versa.
+- Enable 2nd level selection to display a dropdown list of values for fields with multiple values.

 ## Interface